usepat/soniccontrol/docs/sonic_package/procedures.md

 ## Implementation

-On construction of the sonic amp in the sonic amp builder, we look if we get back with `?list_commands` a list that contains our procedure.
-Like that we can check, if the device has the procedure.
+On construction of [SonicAmp](@ref sonicpackage.sonicamp_.SonicAmp) in the [AmpBuilder](@ref sonicpackage.builder.AmpBuilder), we look if we get back with `?list_commands` commands that can start procedures like `!ramp` and `!tune`.
+Like that we can check, which procedures the device has natively.
-We make a ProcedureInstantiator, that checks on the sonic amp if it has the procedure.
+We make a [ProcedureInstantiator](@ref sonicpackage.procedures.procedure_instantiator.ProcedureInstantiator), that checks on the sonic amp if it has the procedure.
 Internally the ProcedureInstantiator gives back than either a remote or local procedure.
-Both have the same interface so they can be interchanged easely.
+Both have the same [interface](@ref sonicpackage.procedures.procedure.Procedure) so they can be interchanged easely.

-There exists a ProcedureController that stores all available procedures for the device and ensures that only one procedure is running at a time.
+There exists a [ProcedureController](@ref sonicpackage.procedures.procedure_controller.ProcedureController) that stores all available procedures for the device and ensures that only one procedure is running at a time.
 The ProcedureController is used to start and stop procedures.

+@}